Dutch farmers' protests: 2023 Zuiderpark protest

-Demonstrations in support of the farmers returned to The Hague on 11 March 2023, organized by Farmers Defence Force and "non-political freedom movement" Samen voor Nederland, among a number of other anti-establishment and anti-lockdown groups.
+Demonstrations in support of the farmers returned to The Hague on 11 March 2023, organized by Farmers Defence Force and "non-political freedom movement" Samen voor Nederland, among a number of other anti-government and COVID-19 protest groups.
 In addition to their disapproval of the nitrogen policy, up to 25,000 protesters also directed their ire at the slow resolution of the Dutch childcare benefits scandal and in favor of compensation for damages incurred by land subsidence and earthquakes caused by gas production in Groningen.
 The dispersed nature of these demonstrations and ongoing threats against Farmer–Citizen Movement leader Caroline van der Plas, who did not attend the event due to concerns for her safety, led to Agractie and LTO Nederland disavowing support and participation.
 Alongside Van der Plas, Wybren van Haga of Belang van Nederland, Geert Wilders of the Party for Freedom, Thierry Baudet of Forum for Democracy, and Roelof Bisschop of the Reformed Political Party had also been invited to speak to the protesters, while representatives of the ruling coalition parties were expressly not.

-At the conclusion of a protest-filled day, which also included an occupation of the A12 motorway by demonstrators of Extinction Rebellion (XR) protesting against fossil fuel subsidies, police announced they had taken 700 people into custody, which included a protester who had rammed park fencing with a loader, and issued 12 fines for truck drivers who had parked their vehicles illegally.
+At the conclusion of a protest-filled day, which also included a blockade of the A12 motorway by demonstrators of Extinction Rebellion (XR) protesting against fossil fuel subsidies, police announced they had taken 700 people into custody, which included a protester who had rammed park fencing with a loader, and issued 12 fines to truck drivers who had parked their vehicles illegally.
 The overwhelming number of arrests had been made at the XR occupation, however, where the use of a water cannon resulted in hypothermia among protesters and sparked debate on police misconduct and proportionality.

+Protests following the breakdown of negotiations between farmers and minister Adema (since 2023)

+Following up on the advice of former Deputy Prime Minister and "nitrogen negotiator" Johan Remkes, in January 2023 Minister of Agriculture Piet Adema had opened negotiations with farmers' organisations, nature and environmental organizations, and provincial governments to reach 'meaningful agreements' for the future of agriculture in the Netherlands.
+On 20 June, LTO Nederland left the negotiations, feeling the government had taken minimal steps to offer farmers prospects and income security.
+The other participants indicated that continuing without the LTO would lack credibility and ended the negotiations.